Download our Constitution here

 23. The appointment of the Secretary and the Treasurer or Secretary-Treasurer shall be an annual one made by the Branch Council before the Annual General Meeting.

-24. The Secretary or Secretary-Treasurer, as the case may be, shall conduct the correspondence of the Branch, have custody of all its books and papers, keep minute books of the proceedings of all meetings, including those of the Branch Council, and keep a record of the members, bylaws, orders and regulations.
+24. The Secretary or Secretary-Treasurer, as the case may be, shall conduct the correspondence of the Branch, have custody of all its books and papers, keep minute books of the proceedings of all meetings, including those of the Branch Council, and keep a record of the members, orders and regulations.
 The Treasurer, or Secretary-Treasurer, as the case may be, shall keep the accounts of the Branch.
 No expense of any description shall be incurred unless there be funds to pay the amount.
-All orders upon the funds, whether by cheque or otherwise, shall be signed by him or her and by the President, or in the absence of the President, by one or other of the Vice-Presidents.
-All such orders shall be approved by resolution of the Branch Council and recorded in the minute books.
+All orders upon the funds shall be approved by resolution of the Branch Council and recorded in the minute books.
 No portion of the funds of the Branch shall be paid or transferred directly or indirectly by way of bonus or dividend to members of the Branch.
 Members may however be reimbursed for approved expenditure.

 25. The Chairperson of each Section shall be elected annually by the members of the Section before the Annual General Meeting of the Branch.

-26. The entire management of the Branch shall (except as otherwise provided by these bylaws) be deputed to the Branch Council.
+26. The entire management of the Branch shall (except as otherwise provided by this constitution, be deputed to the Branch Council.

 27. The Branch shall, at each Annual General Meeting, elect a representative to serve on the Committee of Regional Constituent Organisations of the Royal Society of New Zealand Te Apārangi.
 If he or she is not already an elected member of the Council of the Branch, the representative shall become an ex-officio member of that Council during his or her term of office.